Three Keys To a Happy and Fulfilling Life

 Everybody wants a happy life, but not everybody knows how they can be really happy and live a fulfilling life.

-Some try to chase money and fame because they think these things will make me happy, a hungry will chase food because for him that’s happiness.
+Some try to chase money and fame because they think these things will make them happy, a hungry will chase food because for them that’s happiness.

 By observing clearly, we can find that people chase their unfulfilled desires with the same intentions they chased their fulfilled ones.
 But in the end, they find themselves miserable.